wrf/lavaLampPlot/README.md

 ## Troubleshooting
 Two problems have come up a few times, and sample plots are shown in the [error_plots folder](https://github.com/wrf/lavaLampPlot/tree/master/error_plots).
 For the case of [Acropora](https://github.com/wrf/lavaLampPlot/blob/master/error_plots/acropora_digitifera_15kb-MP_DRR001432_18Gb_k31_reads_u1000.pdf), there is a strip at the bottom.
 This was caused by the sequence in the read spanning multiple lines per read, instead of just one.
 For this situation, convert the reads to two-line fasta with the `fasta2twoline.py` script.
 For the other case of [Aiptasia](https://github.com/wrf/lavaLampPlot/blob/master/error_plots/aiptasia_pallida_550bp-PE_SRR1648349_11Gb_k31_reads_u1000.pdf), the plot is distorted since the reads were trimmed and are not the same length.
 To solve this, use the `-p` option in `fastqdumps2histo.py` to calculate the length and GC for each sequence.

-## Citation
-This tool was used in the analysis of the [*Hoilungia hongkongensis* genome](https://bitbucket.org/molpalmuc/hoilungia-genome/src/master/) ([Figure S2](https://doi.org/10.1371/journal.pbio.2005359.s002)).
-It is unlikely I will make a dedicated paper, so if these scripts are used, please cite the paper:

-Eitel, M., Francis, W.R., Varoqueaux, F., Daraspe, J., Osigus, H-J., Krebs, S., Vargas, S., Blum, H., Williams, G.A., Schierwater, B., Wörheide, G. (2018) [Comparative genomics and the nature of placozoan species](https://doi.org/10.1371/journal.pbio.2005359).
-PLoS Biology 16(7):e2005359.